-Information about Medicine and Health Sciences specific online resources that are open access so available to all researchers and medicine and health science specific online resources that are freely available to researchers in developing and emerging countries.
+Information about Medicine and Health Sciences specific online resources that are open access so available to all researchers in developing and emerging countries.

 The scientific publications of the American Medical Association (AMA), through HINARI (Health InterNetwork Access to Research Initiative) http://www.healthinternetwork.net/, are made available to the poorer countries of the world at very low rates.
 Scientific journal titles include: The Journal of the American Medical Association (JAMA); Archives of Dermatology; Archives of Facial Plastic Surgery; Archives of General Psychiatry; Archives of Internal Medicine; Archives of Neurology; Archives of Ophthalmology; Archives of Otolaryngology--Head and Neck Surgery; Archives of Pediatrics and Adolescent Medicine and Archives of Surgery.

 BioMed Central is an STM (Science, Technology and Medicine) publisher of 257 peer-reviewed open access journals.
 The portfolio of journals spans all areas of biology, biomedicine and medicine and includes broad interest titles, such as BMC Biology and BMC Medicine alongside specialist journals, such as Retrovirology and BMC Genomics.
 All original research articles published by BioMed Central are made freely accessible online immediately upon publication.

 Free access to the electronic version of the British Medical Journal Publishing Group's 25 specialist journals now including Evidence-based journals.
 These are freely accessible to anybody in the 100 poorest countries in the world.
 Users should follow the standard subscription procedures as the BMJ subscription system will automatically recognise the origin of access.

 Free to search abstract database from the US National Cancer Institute.